tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 *snapshot-create*, *snapshot-delete*, *snapshot-revert* and *snapshot-info*.

 Note that *snapshot-revert* is not currently supported with external snapshots in kvm-qemu and must be reverted manually via *edit*.
-Though kvmsh may look to implemnt the manual steps in the future.
+Note that external snapshots will work with *raw* disk images, but will change the file-type to *qcow2* when pointing to a snapshot.
+If manually reverting to the base img, ensure the type is also changed back to *raw* to match.